-Candidates must give two performances (one solo and one ensemble) which must last in total for a minimum of four minutes and compose two pieces of music which last in total at least three minutes.
-One composition is a free composition and the other must be based on a brief set by Edexcel: there will be four briefs to choose from.
+Candidates have to give two performances (one solo and one ensemble) which have to last in total for a minimum of four minutes and compose two pieces of music which last in total at least three minutes.
+One composition is a free composition and the other has to be based on a brief set by Edexcel: there will be four briefs to choose from.
 The free composition will be due by the end of Year Ten and the composition to a brief will be due by the Spring half-term in year 11.